Search

 Cleaner scrubs away AUD $1 million work of art

-The Martin Kippenberger installation entitled When It Starts Dripping From the Ceiling was on display at the Ostwall Museum in Dortmund.
+The installation by Martin Kippenberger, titled When It Starts Dripping From the Ceiling, was on exhibit at the Ostwall Museum in Dortmund.

-The late modern master had created a tower of wooden slats under which a rubber trough was placed with a thin beige layer of paint representing dried rain water.
+The late modern master constructed a tower made of wooden slats, beneath which a rubber trough was situated, covered with a thin beige layer of paint intended to mimic dried rainwater.

-Taking it for a stain, the cleaner scrubbed the surface until it gleamed.
+Mistaking it for a stain, the cleaner diligently scrubbed the surface until it shone.

-“It is now impossible to return it to its original state,” a city spokesman said.
+“A city spokesman remarked, ‘It is now impossible to return it to its original state.'”

-She said the work, valued by insurers at AUD $1 million, had been loaned to the museum by a private collector.
+The work, which insurers valued at AUD $1 million, was on loan to the museum from a private collector.

 Newsletter